dorinandreidragan/nbdotnet/aspnet/BooksInventory/README.md

 ## Sweet and Useful: Extension Methods

-Simplify repetitive tasks in your tests using extension methods for handling HTTP content.
-Here’s an example:
+Avoid clutter in your tests using extension methods for handling HTTP content:

 ```csharp
 using System.Text;